rafaelmardojai/firefox-gnome-theme/README.md

 ### Firefox versions support

-The `master` branch of this repo supports the current Firefox stable release `115`.
+The `master` branch of this repo supports the current Firefox stable release `116`.

-Theme versions complatible with older Firefox releases are preserved as git tags.
+Theme versions compatible with older Firefox releases are preserved as git tags.

-We also have the `beta` branch for fixes only aplicable to the current Firefox beta version.
+We also have the `beta` branch for fixes only applicable to the current Firefox beta version.

 ## Installation